-Get involved in our April Science Challenge to make giant bubbles!
+Get involved in our July Science Challenge to make an egg float!

-Can you write some facts about these amazing Scientists?
+Can you write some facts about this amazing Scientist?

 You can download our July Science Challenge PDF below.